My Treat

 Open the connection from the Connected area to see the meetup details, coordinate in chat, and (when you both choose to) reveal contact info.

-If plans change, a guest can cancel and a host can remove a guest - you'll be asked for a reason, and depending on the post's cancellation policy it may affect trust scores.
-After the meetup, you can leave a review.
+If plans change, a guest can cancel and a host can remove a guest - you'll be asked for a reason, which is shared in the chat so nobody is left guessing.

 Messages